Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Model

-where $\pmb{I_{2}}$, and $\pmb{I_{4}}$ denotes identity operator, $\pmb{\sigma_{i}}$'s denote the standard Pauli matrices, $a_{i}$'s and $s_{i}$'s are components of vectors in $\textbf{R}^{3}$.
-The coefficients $t_{ij} = Tr[\pmb{\rho}_{AB} (\pmb{\sigma_{i}} \otimes \pmb{\sigma_{j}})]$ combine to give a real matrix $\textbf{T}$, known as the correlation matrix.
-The expressions of the two-qubit system's DWFs are provided in \cite{lalita2023harnessing}.
-Further, using the DWFs, negative quantum states were calculated in \cite{lalita2023harnessing}.
-These states were obtained by finding the negative eigenvalues of the phase space point operator $\textbf{A}_{\alpha}$, and then using their corresponding normalized eigenvectors for $\pmb{\rho}$ \cite{van2011noise, casaccino2008extrema, lalita2023harnessing}.
-We denote the state corresponding to the normalized eigenvector of the minimum eigenvalue of $\textbf{A}_{\alpha}$ as the first negative quantum state, $\textit{i.e.}$, $NS_1$ state.
+The negative quantum states are obtained by considering the MUBs and striations to find the phase space point operators $\textbf{A}_{\alpha}$'s.
+The state corresponding to the normalized eigenvector of the minimum eigenvalue of $\textbf{A}_{\alpha}$ is known as the first negative quantum state, $\textit{i.e.}$, $NS_1$ state \cite{lalita2023harnessing}.
 Analogously, the second and third negative quantum states are represented by $NS_2$ state and $NS_3$ state, corresponding to the normalized eigenvectors of second and third negative eigenvalues of $\textbf{A}_{\alpha}$, respectively, and so on.
+A brief discussion of the striations, MUBs, and spectra of $\textbf{A}_{\alpha}$'s for two-qubit quantum systems is provided in Appendix \ref{appen-2-qubit}.
+The approximate explicit expressions of the two-qubit negative quantum states are given below,

-In this work, we study the quantum correlations, maximal fidelity, and fidelity deviation of two-qubit negative quantum states under non-Markovian AD and RTN channels with (without) WM and QMR.
+This work contemplates the quantum correlations, maximal fidelity, fidelity deviation, and success probability of two-qubit negative quantum states and the Bell state, particularly $\ket{\phi^{+}} = 1/\sqrt{2}(\ket{00} + \ket{11})$, under non-Markovian AD and RTN channels with(without) WM and QMR.